redhat-developer/vscode-openshift-tools/README.md

    * `Push` - Push the source code to a Component.
    * `Watch` - Watch for changes, update Component on change.
 This is not supported for git based components.
    * `Undeploy` - Undeploys a Component from the cluster.
 The component still resides in the local config.
-   * `Delete` - Delete an existing Component from the cluster and removes the local config also.
+   * `Delete` - Delete existing Component from the cluster and removes the local config also.
    * `Debug` - Debug local Java or Node.js Component.

 ##### Commands for a `not pushed` Component